Our classes are open.

 The class focuses on the Yang style tai chi sword, which consists of 56 Movements and the Chen Form sword, which has 18 Movements.
 There is a requirement that all sword students have received their 8 Movement certification prior to commencement.

 Classes are available for corporate clients to help employees deal with the stresses of daily lives.
-Clients include the NHS
+Clients include the NHS and MIND.

 Online zoom classes